MozillaItalia/Mozilla-Italia-l10n-guide/CONTRIBUTING.md

 ^ Note: During the testing you may be asked to register a free account on <br>[Pontoon](https://pontoon.mozilla.org/), the dedicated online translation platform of Mozilla, <br>[MDN](https://developer.mozilla.org/), the Mozilla Wiki for developers,
 <br>or install and use free, open source aided translation tools such as [OmegaT](http://omegat.org/) or [Poedit](https://poedit.net/).

-**If you'd like to contribute, please drop a few lines to [Sara T.](sara.todaro@mozillaitalia.org) or @kitsunenosarat telling us about yourself and your interest in localization and/or open source.
+**If you'd like to contribute, please drop a few lines to @kitsunenosarat telling us about yourself and your interest in localization and/or open source.
 We'll get in touch with you!**

 ## Communication channels
 1. **GitHub**<br>